ranbenbasat/FAST/README.md

 A FAST algorithm for approximate volume (weighted frequency) estimation over data streams

-This is an implementation of the FAST algorithm for efficient estimation of flow volumes (weighted frequency estimation) the algorithm is presented in the paper Fast Flow Volume Estimation (ACM ICDCN 2018) by  Ben Basat, Einziger and Friedman
+This is an implementation of the FAST algorithm for efficient estimation of flow volumes (weighted frequency estimation) the algorithm is presented in the paper Fast Flow Volume Estimation (Pervasive and Mobile Computing Journal, 2018, https://www.sciencedirect.com/science/article/pii/S1574119218301342) by  Ben Basat, Einziger and Friedman

 To run, you will need a trace in which each line is a flow identifier, space, and the size of the packet.
 For example: